jacderida/tdl-rs/README.md

 After you've installed TDL, you only need to take a few steps to get started playing:

+* Set the `EDITOR` environment variable to your favourite editor, e.g. `export EDITOR=nvim`.
 * Download a source port like PrBoom UMAPINFO (NOTE: this will be replaced by using TDL to install one)
-* Run `tdl source-port add prboomumapinfo ~/doom/source-ports/prboom-2.6um/prboom-plus 2.6um` to add the source port to TDL (NOTE: this will be removed with the install command)
+* Run `tdl source-port add PrBoomUmapInfo ~/doom/source-ports/prboom-2.6um/prboom-plus 2.6um` to add the source port to TDL (NOTE: this will be removed with the install command)
-* Run `tdl profile add` specifying the values you want (NOTE: this will be replaced with an interactive mode that lets the user do it with their chosen text editor)
+* Run `tdl profile add`.
+This will use your editor to specify the values for the profile.
+Alternativey, if you want you can add the profile by specifying all the arguments on the command line.
+Run `profile add --help` for more info.
 * Run `tdl iwad import --path ~/doom/iwads/DOOM2.WAD` (NOTE: this will be replaced with `tdl iwad import .` to import all the IWADs in a directory)
 * Run `tdl play` and use the fuzzy finder to select the MAP to play